rayblake800/Pocket-Home-Bismuth-Vanilla/README.md

 # Optional Requirements

--*network-manager*: Version 0.9.10.0-7 or greater.
+ - *network-manager*: Version 0.9.10.0-7 or greater.
 Required for WiFi controls.

--*polkit-gnome*: Required for setting and changing the application password.
+ - *polkit-gnome*: Required for setting and changing the application password.
 Any other polkit package containing pkexec and a graphical authentication agent should work, but others are currently untested.

--*gtk-update-icon-cache*: Required for quickly loading application icons.
+ - *gtk-update-icon-cache*: Required for quickly loading application icons.
 The system should be configured to run this automatically when new icon directories or files are added.
 Pocket-home does not yet support automatic icon cache updates.

 # How to install